This page includes technical information about what goes out on e-claims. For troubleshooting, see Clearinghouse Error Messages.

 The Claim Note box is limited to 255 characters.
 On printed claims, the entire combined note is printed.
 On e-claims, only the first 80 characters of the combined note are sent in the NTE segment of loop 2300.
 The 80 character limit is a restriction of the standard electronic format and is beyond our control.

-The e-claim note on the Procedure Edit window is limited to 80 characters.
+Procedure Info window, E-claim Note: limited to 80 characters.
 This note is sent on e-claims in the NTE segment of loop 2400 in version 4010, and in the SV3 segment of loop 2400 in version 5010.
 Again, the 80 character limit is a restriction of the standard electronic format and is beyond our control.
 The procedure e-claim note is not included on printed claims.

 Prior to version 7.0, the internal OD ClaimNum was used because it is unique for each claim.
 But it turns out that the PatNum is much more useful because some clearinghouses display this number in their reports.
 And if the number is PatNum, then it becomes very easy for the office to look up the patient being referenced.
 We currently use PatNum/ClaimNum, for example 3246/5412.